Inviting Storytelling into Your Homeschool or Classroom

 - developed positive interaction with their peers

-Many of my students continue to use story and storytelling in many areas of their classroom work, in elementary, high school, college and into the business arena.
+Many of my students continue to use story and storytelling in diverse areas of their classroom work, in elementary, high school, college and into the business arena.
 It is a lifelong skill that will always serve them well.

 Whether a child is learning remotely this year or has returned to the classroom, I hope you will consider merging storytelling into your activities, both to enlighten and entertain.
 To assist you I have compiled a variety of resources; while it is not an exhaustive list it is a useful starting point.
 You will find information and lesson plans on the following subjects, including articles, interviews, books and more.
 Here is an overview of the topics covered in this piece: